 I am selling my property – am I effected?

-Yes: if you own a septic tank or sewage treatment plant that discharges sewage into the watercourse or onto open ground, then you will need to replaced or upgrade it to meet Environmental Standards.
+Yes: if you own a septic tank or sewage treatment plant that discharges sewage into the watercourse or onto open ground, then you will need to replace or upgrade it to meet Environmental Standards.
 This needs to be done, or a plan in place, before exchanging.

 Environment Law – Overview

 All sewage discharges need to meet environment laws.
 This is either by obtaining and Environmental Permit, or if it’s a small household discharge then you maybe able to operate under General Binding Rules for small sewage discharges.

 Here are a few examples from the General Binding rules:

 - Are you discharging less than 2000 litres a day into a soak-away?

 - Are you discharging 5000 litres a day into the water coarse?

 - Does the discharge flow into any environmentally protected zones, such as a Special Site of Scientific Interest, or Ramsar Site?

 - Is the discharge near or on in source Protection Zone?

 If your system can meet the General Binding Rules, you shouldn’t need an environmental permit.
 However, you are still required to have a system meets what ever discharge permission you have (either the Binding Rules or Environmental Permit).

 The General Binding Rules are vast and complex, and we recommend you seek expect advise before making any changes or looking to install a sewage treatment system.